cghero-fi/mmdetection_HW3/README.md

 Training
 -------------

-if you want to demo here, you can go to here:
+if you want to demo, you can go to here: